Gauravjsh127/python-learnings/9-strings-leetcode/README.md

 Example 1: Input: s = "anagram", t = "nagaram" Output: true Example 2: Input: s = "rat", t = "car" Output: false

+## Problem 5 : Valid palindrom

+Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
+Example 1: Input: "A man, a plan, a canal: Panama" Output: true Example 2: Input: "race a car" Output: false